 Applicants should detail how the project will operate during the funding period and describe the strategy that will be used to implement the proposed project.
-This section should illustrate what activities are proposed for the project and describe how the strategy will support the goals and objectives.
-Applicants should outline how the proposed project will enhance implementation efforts and move the jurisdiction closer to substantial implementation of SORNA.
-In addition, applicants should specifically identify each SORNA requirement that will be implemented as a result of the proposed project.
+The section should illustrate what activities are proposed for the project and describe how the strategy will support the goals and objectives.
+Applicants should outline how the proposed project will support tribal jurisdictions, enhance implementation efforts and move SORNA tribes closer to substantial implementation of SORNA.

-Project timeline: Submit as an attachment a project timeline with each project goal, related objective, activity, expected completion date, and responsible person or organization.
-Please do not use actual calendar months in the timeline; instead prepare the timeline using "Month 1," etc.
+Project timeline: Submit as an attachment a projective timeline with each project goal, related objective, activity, expected completion date, and responsible person or organization.
+Please do not use actual calendar months in the timeline; instead prepared the timeline using "Month 1," etc.